16 Best Robin Williams Movies Ranked

 Although he's best remembered for bringing his force-of-nature stand-up comedy skills to the screen, Williams was rarely recognized by Oscar voters outside of his dramatic work.
 The exception is Terry Gilliam's "The Fisher King," which allows him to play to the rafters while pulling him back for some quietly devastating emotional moments.

 Jeff Bridges stars as Jack, a shock jock who loses his job when he unwittingly convinces a listener to go on a shooting spree.
-Down on his luck and working at a video store with his girlfriend (Mercedes Ruehl, in an Oscar-winning performance), he's saved from a suicide attempt by Parry (Williams), a mentally ill homeless man on a quest for the Holy Grail.
+Down on his luck and working at a video store with his girlfriend (Mercedes Ruehl, in an Oscar-winning performance), he's saved from an attempt on his life by Parry (Williams), a mentally ill homeless man on a quest for the Holy Grail.
 Jack helps Parry put his life back together when he realizes he's directly responsible for his current disposition, helping him win the heart of a nice, shy girl (Amanda Plummer).

 William's manic energy is a perfect match for a director as famously maniacal as Gilliam.
 It's a wonder the film doesn't spin wildly out of control with its mix of fantasy, romance, slapstick, and tragedy, yet it all comes together beautifully.
 In addition to his Oscar nomination, Williams won yet another Golden Globe as Best Comedy/Musical Actor for the role.